Welcome to Environmental Science 20! Below, I have listed important sites for you to become very familiar with and why:

 - Read over the rubric very carefully!

 This semester, you are going to begin your travels around the globe.
 You are a world traveler!
+You will be presented with a number of challenges and must travel the world to research and help develop solutions to these issues.

 You will need this book as we assess your knowledge in the future, therefore, you must keep this book in good condition and bring it with you to all classes.
 This book will travel with you on your outdoor and indoor adventures around the globe.